Chainlink (blockchain oracle)

-Chainlink is a decentralized blockchain oracle network built on Ethereum.
+Chainlink is a decentralized blockchain oracle network.
+Chainlink's token is on Ethereum.
 The network is intended to be used to facilitate the transfer of tamper-proof data from off-chain sources to on-chain smart contracts.
-Its creators claim it can be used to verify whether the parameters of a smart contract are met in a manner independent from any of the contract's stakeholders by connecting the contract directly to real-world data, events, payments, and other inputs.

 History

 Chainlink was created in 2017 by Sergey Nazarov and Steve Ellis, who co-authored a white paper introducing the Chainlink protocol and network with Cornell University professor Ari Juels the same year.
 Chainlink acts as a "bridge" between a blockchain and off-chain environments.
 The network, which services smart contracts, was formally launched in 2019.